 We remain open to provide care for your pets.
 We are following the direction of government and regulatory authorities and have implemented hospital and visit protocols to keep both you and our team safe.
 For regular updates on our hours and visit protocols, please follow our social media platforms.

-Pet’s need dental care too.
-In fact periodontal disease is the most commonly diagnosed disease in adult dogs.
-Bad breath, red swollen gums and tartar build up are all linked to dental disease.
-If left untreated your pet will experience significant discomfort and will require extensive dental procedures.
+Pet’s need dental care too!
+In fact, periodontal disease is the most commonly diagnosed disease in adult dogs.
+Bad breath, red swollen gums and tartar build-up are all linked to dental disease.
+If left untreated, your pet will experience significant discomfort and will require extensive dental procedures.
 Dental disease will also affect internal organs such as the heart and kidneys and can cause life threatening infections.
-At Morinville Vet Clinic we believe strongly in preventative medicine.
-By treating dental disease in its early stages your pet will live a longer happier life.
+At Morinville Veterinary Clinic, we believe strongly in preventative medicine.
+By treating dental disease in its early stages, your pet will live a longer happier life.

 What types of dental care for dogs do you offer at your clinic?

 Each pet is an individual, with varying needs.
 The veterinary team will work with you and your canine to create the best treatment plan.
 A typical dental may include dental x-rays, scaling, polishing and extractions.
 All of our dental procedures are done under a general anesthetic for your pet’s safety and comfort.